UUDigitalHumanitieslab/Reader-responses-to-translated-literature/README.md

 # Reader responses to translated literature

-This repo contains work on the DIOPTRA-L project (Haidee Kotze, Gys-Walt van Egdom, Corina Koolen, UU Digital Humanities Lab).
+This repository contains code for the [DIOPTRA-L](https://cdh.uu.nl/portfolio/digital-opinions-on-translated-literature-dioptra-l-2/) project by Haidee Kotze, Gys-Walt van Egdom, Corina Koolen and Utrecht University's Research Software Lab, and can be used to reproduce the publication

-It contains the following code:
-- scraper: Python scripts used to scrape reviews from Goodreads
-- preprocessing: Python scripts used to clean the data
-- analysis: Python scripts to collect and count translation lemmas
-- collocations: Python scripts for finding collocations surrounding translation lemmas
-- embeddings: Jupyter notebooks for training and evaluating word embeddings using word2vec
-- sentiment: Python scripts to count positive / negative and hedge terms in collocations
-- model: R scripts used to generate statistics and visualizations of the data
+Kotze, Haidee & Janssen, Berit & Koolen, Corina & Plas, Luka & Egdom, Gys-Walt.
+(2021).
+Norms, affect and evaluation in the reception of literary translations in multilingual online reading communities: Deriving cognitive-evaluative templates from big data.
+Translation, Cognition & Behavior.
+4. 10.1075/tcb.00060.kot.

-## Setup
+## Prerequisites
-The anlysis was tested in Python 3.6.
+### Python
+Most of the scripts require Python 3.6.
 To install dependencies, run `pip install -r requirements.txt`

+### R
+The statistical analysis and visualization was performed in R, using the following libraries:
+- coin
+- dplyr
+- ggplot2
+- Hmisc
+- irr
+- lme4
+- reshape2
+- rstatix

+## Steps to reproduce
+1. scrapers: Python scripts used to scrape reviews from Goodreads.
+Documentation on usage in that folder's README.
+2. preprocessing: Python scripts used to clean the data, and more specifically, tokenization.
+3. embeddings: Jupyter notebooks for training and evaluating word embeddings using word2vec.
+As the dataset is relatively small, the resulting embeddings were not informative for further research.
+4. analysis: Python scripts to collect and count translation lemmas, based on human annotations.
+5. collocations: Python scripts for finding collocations surrounding translation lemmas
+6. sentiment: Python scripts to count positive / negative and hedge terms in collocations.
+7. model: R scripts used to generate statistics and visualizations of the data.